 Things I did to save money before my trip:

 - Stopped going to restaurants.
 This got to be one of the biggest savers.
 It wasn’t difficult at all as I love homemade food.
 I would generally go to these fancy places to eat only to be in the company of my friends.
 I had to put an end to it as I was spending thousands for something I didn’t even enjoy.
-It wasn’t easy to cook my meals everyday though so I would eat lunch and evening snacks at my client’s office.
+It wasn’t easy to cook my meals every day though so I would eat lunch and evening snacks at my client’s office.
 Fortunately, it was subsidized so I didn’t spend much on food.

 - Say yes to public transport.
 No matter what, I rarely took a vehicle all for myself.
 Not only is this great for the environment but also saves you a lot of money.
 Even when I had to take a cab (I rarely did), I took the ‘pool’ option.

 - Cheap train travel.
 I was still making smaller trips within India while saving for this big trip.
 The only way to do it was to keep my costs very low.
 I did that by traveling in Non AC sleeper class in trains.
 They are just about as dirty as the third AC but cost a fraction of the money.
-In last one year, I travelled by AC coach all of 3 times I think.
+In last one year, I traveled by AC coach all of 3 times I think.

 - No buying things I don’t need.
 Don’t be moved by the discounts was something I reminded myself regularly.
 No matter what was on sale and what percent was discounted, I wasn’t moved.
 The only shopping I did last year was at Decathlon or from small stores for things I needed for my trip.

 The idea was to save money on EVERY possible thing.
-It’s easy to think it’s only a dollar more but if you accumulate all that for an year, it becomes a considerable amount.
+It’s easy to think it’s only a dollar more but if you accumulate all that for a year, it becomes a considerable amount.
 I generally reminded myself ‘that’s a meal on the road or that’s another day of travel in so n so country’.
 This kept me motivated enough to live cheaply.

 Apart from this I was saving an additional 12% in voluntary provident fund, bought some shares (that continued paying interest when I was traveling), did not replace things that I could manage without as I was leaving in a couple of months and was leaving behind most things, sold things that I could like washing machine, bed, wardrobe.

 Now after you have saved enough money, it’s time to head on the road.
 To be able to travel long term, you need to be continuously motivated and be disciplined in your spending.
-It’s important to decide a purpose and style of travel.
+It’s important to decide the purpose and style of travel.
 Mine kept changing.
-While in the beginning it was mostly about seeing new places, later it was mostly about human interaction and building relationships, and understanding different cultures.
+While in the beginning, it was mostly about seeing new places, later it was mostly about human interaction and building relationships, and understanding different cultures.

 Keeping costs minimum on the road: